Chesapeake police search for missing woman with heart condition

 CHESAPEAKE, Va. — Author's note: The video above is on file from September 2018.

-Detectives with the Chesapeake Police Department are asking the public to help them locate a woman who has been missing for over a month.
+Detectives with the Chesapeake Police Department said they are trying to find a woman who has been missing for more than a month.

-Jessica Cahill is 43-years-old.
+Jessica Cahill is 43 years old.
 She is 5'3" and weighs approximately 167 pounds.
-Nobody has seen or heard from her since October 16.
+Nobody has seen or heard from her since Oct.
+16.

 According to the police, she has a heart condition that requires medication that she may not be taking.